rmiravalles/python-for-devops-2025/K8s_CLI/K8s_CLI.md

 ## The Kubernetes API

 The Kubernetes API is a RESTful API that allows you to interact with the Kubernetes cluster.
 The API is organized into resources, which represent the different objects in the cluster.
-Each resource has a set of operations that can be performed on it, such as creating, updating, and deleting resources.
+Each resource has a set of operations that can be performed on it, such as creating, updating, or deleting.
 The Kubernetes API is organized into different groups, each of which contains a set of resources.

 ## The requirements.txt file